Devintel-byte/to-do-list/README.md

-# to-do-list
+# to-do-app
-A to-do list project necessary for arrange and activity scheduling and activity assessment
+A to-do list project for the arrangement, scheduling and assessment of activities.